Easy Strawberry Chia Jam

 I had to make another batch for pictures, which worked out quite well because now I have some to put on my protein pancakes and greek yogurt this week!

-- 1 cup strawberries (frozen or fresh)
+- 1 cup trimmed strawberries frozen or fresh

 - 1 Tablespoon chia seeds